kmccol1/kmccol1.github.io/README.md

 ## Vision

-I am committed to crafting secure, scalable, and user-centric solutions in web development and network security.
-My mission is to create accessible digital experiences that empower users, advance cybersecurity practices, and set new standards in usability and performance.
-Driven by curiosity and a growth mindset, I continuously seek out learning opportunities to stay at the forefront of technology.
-I envision a future where my work not only keeps pace with the evolving tech landscape but also contributes meaningfully to the safety, inclusivity, and integrity of the digital world.
+I am committed to building secure, scalable solutions in the web development space.
+My goals include creating accessible digital experiences that empower and uplift users, bring light to common cybersecurity practices, and set new standards for security and accessibility.
+With a curiosity-driven mindset, I am committed to continuous learning, ensuring that my work not only keeps pace with the evolving tech landscape but also contributes to a safer, more inclusive, and resilient digital world.

 ## Key Projects